apache/nifi-site/content/documentation/security.md

 The following announcements include published vulnerabilities that apply directly to Apache NiFi components.

 {{< vulnerability
+id="CVE-2026-68980"
+title="Authorization Bypass for Parameter Context Asset Deletion" published="2026-08-03" severity="Low"
+products="Apache NiFi"
+affectedVersions="2.0.0 to 2.10.0"
+fixedVersion="2.11.0"
+jira="NIFI-16154"
+pullRequest="11485"
+reporter="mak3bread (Minseong Kim)" >}}

+Apache NiFi 2.0.0 through 2.10.0 support creating, reading, and deleting Assets associated with Parameter Contexts through the REST API.
+The framework authorizes asset deletion against the owning
+Parameter Context using the supplied Parameter Context Identifier and Asset Identifier.
+The framework performed authorized based on the supplied Parameter Context Identifier without verifying the requested Identifier against the stored Identifier.
+Apache NiFi installations that do not implement different levels of authorization across Parameter Contexts are not subject to this vulnerability, because the framework enforces write permissions as the security boundary.
+Upgrading to Apache NiFi 2.11.0 is the recommended mitigation, which verifies Parameter Context ownership of the requested
+Asset before deletion using the same strategy applied to Asset read operations.

+{{</ vulnerability >}}

+{{< vulnerability
 id="CVE-2026-68979"
 title="Missing Authorization for Components Referenced by Parameter Context Updates" published="2026-08-03"